-Dallas Denny (born August 18, 1949) is an American author, counselor, and transgender rights activist.
-She’s one of the most important transgender figures of the 1990s for her work publishing transgender resources.
+Dallas Denny (born August 18, 1949) is an American author, counselor, and transgender rights activist known for publishing and archiving community resources.
+Denny is one of the most important transgender figures of the 1990s.

-Denny was born in Asheville, North Carolina and earned a Bachelor’s degree in Psychology from Middle Tennessee State University in 1974 and a Master’s degree from University of Tennessee-Knoxville in 1977.
-She also did postgraduate work at East Tennessee State University, Georgia State University, and Vanderbilt University.
+Denny was born on August 18, 1949 in Asheville, North Carolina.
+Denny earned a bachelor’s degree in psychology from Middle Tennessee State University in 1974 and a master’s degree from University of Tennessee-Knoxville in 1977.
+Denny also did postgraduate work at East Tennessee State University, Georgia State University, and Vanderbilt University.

 Denny worked for the State of Tennessee from 1979 to 1990 as a caseworker and analyst.
-From 1990 to 2008 she worked as a behavior analyst for the DeKalb Community Service Board.
+From 1990 to 2008 Denny worked as a behavior analyst for the DeKalb Community Service Board.

 In 1990 Denny founded AEGIS (American Educational Gender Information Service), later renamed Gender Education & Advocacy.
-She also founded the print journal Chrysalis Quarterly.
-In 1993 she founded the National Transgender Library & Archive.
+Denny also founded the print journal Chrysalis Quarterly.
+In 1993 Denny founded the National Transgender Library & Archive.

-In the 1990s she continued the work of the Erickson Educational Foundation, helped found Atlanta’s transgender Southern Comfort Conference, and directed Fantasia Fair.
-From 1999 to 2008 she was editor of Transgender Tapestry, published by the International Foundation for Gender Education.
+In the 1990s Denny continued the work of the Erickson Educational Foundation, helped found Atlanta’s transgender Southern Comfort Conference, and directed Fantasia Fair.
+From 1999 to 2008 Denny was editor of Transgender Tapestry, published by the International Foundation for Gender Education.